The ultimate first-time home buyer’s guide

 Making an offer

-Making an offer on your potential new home can be daunting.
+Making an offer on your potential new home can be intimidating.
 Here’s where having a realtor comes in very handy.
-There are several steps to the process, and you need to be sure you’re covering all your bases.
+There are several steps to the process, and you need to be sure you’re covering all your bases

 Decide how much to offer